OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0096.md

 e search.quiet=false
 ```

 For now, we'll continue with the defaults and concentrate on string search.
-In this first example, you can start by searching for something that you know should be located in the main binary of the app (for example, the anme of the @MASTG-APP-0028 app):
+In this first example, you can start by searching for something that you know should be located in the main binary of the app (for example, the name of the @MASTG-APP-0028 app):

 ```bash
 [0x00000000]> :/ iGoat